magento1211/magento-category-bundle/docs/custom-types.md

 ## Create custom property types

-While the Category Bundle comes with many build-in property types, your project might need one that is too specific to your use case than it could be added to the Category Bundle.
-Don't worry, it allows you to create your own property type that can be used in your project without contributing to the Bundle.
+While the Category Bundle comes with many build-in property types, your project might need one that is very specific to your use case.
+Adding such a specific type to the official bundle might not make sense.
+Don't worry, the bundle allows you to create your own property type that can be used in your project without contributing to the Bundle.

 ### Frontend